HackYourFutureBelgium/Mentor-guide/README.md

-# Mentors guide
+# Mentor Guide

 Welcome HackYourFuture mentor!

 ## Do you know why you're a hero\(ine\)?

 Because you can make the difference for our students teaching and guiding them to become junior webdevelopers.
 To be a good coach, you also need guidance, as our students do.
-That's why this Mentors Guide is for!
+That's why this Mentor Guide is for!

-You can find all infos you'll need to become a great HackYourFuture Coach in it!
+You can find all infos you'll need to become a great HackYourFuture mentor in it!

 ## Why join the HackYourFuture Community?